Gibraltar: Air

-As of 2017, Gibraltar maintains regular flight connections with London (Heathrow, Gatwick & Luton), Manchester and Bristol in the UK, and with Casablanca and Tangier in Morocco.
+As of 2017, Gibraltar maintains regular flight connections with London (Heathrow & Gatwick), Manchester, Birmingham and Bristol in the UK.

 This is via the Royal Air Force's military aerodrome in Gibraltar, which also serves as the territory's civilian airport.

 GB Airways operated a service between Gibraltar and London and other cities for many years.
 The airline initially flew under the name "Gibraltar Airways".
 In 1989, and in anticipation of service to cities outside the UK, Gibraltar Airways changed its name to GB Airways with the belief that a new name would incur fewer political problems.
 As a franchise, the airline operated flights in full British Airways livery.
 In 2007, GB Airways was purchased by easyJet, which began operating flights under their name in April 2008 when British Airways re-introduced flights to Gibraltar under their name.
 EasyJet have since added Bristol and Manchester and also operated flights to Liverpool between 2011 and 2012.
 Until entering administration in October 2017, Monarch Airlines operated the largest number of flights between the United Kingdom and Gibraltar, with scheduled services between Gibraltar and Luton, London Gatwick, Birmingham and Manchester.
 The Spanish national airline, Iberia, operated a daily service to Madrid which ceased for lack of demand.
 In May 2009, Ándalus Líneas Aéreas opened a Spanish service, which also ceased operations in March 2010.
 An annual return charter flight to Malta is operated by Maltese national airline, Air Malta.

-Gibraltar International Airport is unusual not only because of its proximity to the city centre resulting in the airport terminal being within walking distance of much of Gibraltar but also because the runway intersects Winston Churchill Avenue, the main north–south street, requiring movable barricades to close when aircraft land or depart.
-New roads and a tunnel, which will end the need to stop road traffic when aircraft use the runway, were planned to coincide with the building of a new airport terminal building with an originally estimated completion date of 2009, although it has not been completed because of delays.
+Gibraltar International Airport is unusual not only because of its proximity to the city centre resulting in the airport terminal being within walking distance of much of Gibraltar but also because the runway intersects Winston Churchill Avenue, formerly the main road into Spain, requiring movable barricades to close when aircraft land or depart.
+New roads and a tunnel, ending the need to stop road traffic when aircraft use the runway, were planned to coincide with the building of a new airport terminal building with an originally estimated completion date of 2009, although delays pushed back its official opening until 31 March 2023.
+The new road and tunnel was named Kingsway with the approval of Charles III and passes under the terminal and the eastern edge of the runway before connecting with Devil's Tower Road.
+Runway access is closed to everyday road traffic but is still available for exceptional, specific, or emergency use as well as pedestrians, cyclists and mobility scooters although an alternative subway is provided.

 The most popular alternative airport for Gibraltar is Málaga Airport in Spain, some 120 km to the east, which offers a wide range of destinations, second to Jerez Airport which is closer to Gibraltar.
 In addition, the Algeciras Heliport across the bay offers scheduled services to Ceuta.